violet-eco/violet-eco.github.io/docs/FOREWORD.md

 #### System
 The system encompasses all the essential system-level functionalities and services that enable the smooth operation of Violet.
-This includes the management of user accounts, permissions, file systems, networking, security, and system configurations.
+This includes the management of user accounts, permissions, file systems, networking, security and system configurations.
 The system component acts as the intermediary between the kernel and the user-facing applications, ensuring proper coordination and execution of system-level tasks.